 Exactly how much money you should keep in your emergency fund is open to debate.
 At an absolute minimum, it should cover your daily living expenses for three months.
 Six months would be wiser, and some planners recommend a full year.

-If, on the other hand, you'd reach for your credit cards in an emergency, and would then wind up paying 15% interest on the debt, you'd be better off saving enough to cover expenses for at least six months.
-And if your income fluctuates -- perhaps you're self-employed or make some of your money from commissions -- you'd do well to have a bigger cash cushion.
+Just how cautious you want to be depends on your personal circumstances and what it takes to give you peace of mind.
+If, for example, you have well-to-do parents who've always been willing to back you up in a financial jam, a three-month emergency fund might be just fine.
+If, on the other hand, you'd reach for your credit cards in an emergency and would then wind up paying 15% interest (or more) on the debt, you'd be better off saving enough to cover expenses for at least six months.
+And if your income fluctuates—perhaps you're self-employed or make some of your money from commissions—you'd do well to have a bigger cash cushion.

-And when you've saved up enough, stop!
-You can now sleep easier, and start putting any additional savings into higher-interest (usually less accessible) accounts or investments.
+And when you've saved up enough, stop.
+You can now sleep easier and start putting any additional savings into higher-interest (usually less accessible) accounts or investments.